Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts

-Our main contributions are as follows: \begin{itemize} \item We propose PPRM, a semi-supervised framework for risk monitoring of deployed machine learning models that leverages both labeled and unlabeled data.
-The scheme applies an online procedure to adaptively adjust the reliance on unlabeled data, enabling tighter bounds without compromising statistical validity. \item We prove that PPRM provides rigorous assumption-free statistical guarantees on the probability of false alarm. \item We validate our methods through multiple case studies, including LLM monitoring via an LLM-as-a-judge, showing that PPRM achieves more accurate and timely risk monitoring compared to existing supervised and unsupervised methods. \end{itemize}
+\begin{itemize} \item We introduce PPRM, a semi-supervised extension of SRM that combines synthetic labels from unlabeled data with a small number of true labels through PPI. \item We prove that PPRM provides rigorous assumption-free statistical guarantees on the type-I error. \item We further develop an online adaptive procedure to adjust the reliance on unlabeled data, improving efficiency while preserving statistical validity. \item We validate our methods through multiple case studies, including LLM monitoring via an LLM-as-a-judge, showing that PPRM achieves more accurate and timely risk monitoring compared to existing supervised and unsupervised methods. \end{itemize}